lirantal/lockfile-lint/README.md

 When you whitelist all hosts from npmjs, yarnpkg, github or other registries you implicitly convey that you trust all the packages originating from these sources.
 As such, a malicious package can exist in a registry source that you whitelist.
 Direct dependencies that you should add to a project should be well vetted before adding such as using a tool like [npq](https://github.com/lirantal/npq).

 # References

 - [Secure Nodejs Guidelines section on Lockfile Attack](https://securenodejsguidelines.ulisesgascon.com/attacks/lockfile-posioned)
 - [pnpm's lockfile injection #4361](https://github.com/pnpm/pnpm/issues/4361)
 - [yarn's lockfile injection #4136](https://github.com/yarnpkg/berry/discussions/4136)

+# FAQ

+## What about pnpm support?

+pnpm doesn't maintain the tarball source of an npm package so unlike yarn, and npm, there's no way to inject an attacker-controlled malicious source file in `pnpm-lock.yaml`.
+Other vectors that were explored were to inject new packages into the lockfile (that aren't in `package.json`) yet pnpm isn't prone to these malicious attempts and would not install them.

+If you have witnessed a possible attack vector on pnpm's lockfile, please open an issue with reproducible steps.

+## How is this different from `npm audit`?

+`npm audit` is a tool to audit your dependencies for known vulnerabilities.
+However, it doesn't address the issue of malicious packages being injected into your lockfile. `lockfile-lint` is a tool that is designed to address this issue.

 # Author